Are you ready to start running this year? Running is a fantastic way to relieve stress and get exercise if you’re healthy.

 What can I expect my body to feel like during training?

-Your body will need oxygen while you’re running.
-Breathe through both your nose and your mouth to deliver more oxygen to your muscles.
-It will help you prevent side stitches and muscle cramps.
+• Oxygen Needs: Your muscles require more oxygen while running.
+Breathe through both your nose and mouth to deliver sufficient oxygen and prevent side stitches and muscle cramps.

-Use proper form to avoid shin splints, runners’ knee, and falls.
-Keeping your shoulders still and your hands low at your hips will help you keep your body properly aligned and balanced.
-Try not to let your hands cross the centerline of your body.
-Working with a sports medicine specialist or an athletic trainer can help you achieve the best running form.
+• Proper Form: Good running form helps avoid injuries like shin splints and runner’s knee.
+Keep your shoulders steady and hands low at your hips to maintain proper alignment and balance.
+Avoid crossing your hands over the centerline of your body.
+Consulting a sports medicine specialist or athletic trainer can help you perfect your running form.

-Aches and pains are normal when you start running.
-If you experience sharp or severe pain, stop training and call a sports medicine specialist or an orthopedic provider for an evaluation.
+• Aches and Pains: It’s normal to experience aches and pains when you start running.
+However, if you encounter sharp or severe pain, stop training and consult a sports medicine specialist or orthopedic provider for an evaluation.
+Persistent pain lasting longer than two weeks may indicate a more serious issue.

 We wish you well as you start your running program.
 If you experience pain during your journey to running wellness, call Bone & Joint, and set up an appointment with Dr. Jessica Juntunen.
 As a triathlete and Ironman participant, she can help you navigate the hills and valleys of training for a race.